jisunkimbrain/DeltaT/README.md

 All scripts are written by J.S.
 Kim

-Please contact me through kimjisun@snu.ac.kr if you have any questions about the codes
+Please contact me at kimjisun@snu.ac.kr if you have any questions about the codes

 The scripts here are based on Matlab r2021b.